dlang/DIPs/DIPs/DIP1xxx-SSS.md

     return;
 ```

-Such an addition incures some compile-time cost in the case that an inner member does have `opMove` defined, as it performs
+Such an addition incures some compile-time cost in the case that an inner member does have `opPostMove` defined, as it performs
 multiple scans of the subtrees during the recursive descent.
 It does, however, guarantee zero run time cost.

-Structs that do define `opMove` manage their own costs.
+Structs that do define `opPostMove` manage their own costs.

 ## Effect on Phobos

 For the most part, no effect should happen on Phobos.
-Even if `opMove` is defines for a struct, the compiler's handling should
+Even if `opPostMove` is defines for a struct, the compiler's handling should
 make sure Phobos is not affected.

 The exceptions are: